Hemoglobin (Hb) Test with blood sample, stethoscope and test form showing normal range, causes and symptoms

 Oxygen Transportation

-Hemoglobin binds with oxygen in the lungs and distributes it to organs, muscles, and tissues.
-This oxygen supply is crucial for energy, cell repair, and normal body functioning.
+Hemoglobin binds oxygen in the lungs and delivers it to tissues throughout the body.
+Adequate oxygen supply is essential for organ function, muscle activity, and cellular repair.

 Carbon Dioxide Removal